msageryd/pg-promise-listener/README.md

 Resilient notification listener for pg-promise

-The code in this package is mostly copied from Vitaly Tomilov's example code, which can be found here: https://github.com/vitaly-t/pg-promise/wiki/Robust-Listeners
+The code in this module is mostly copied from Vitaly Tomilov's example code, which can be found here: https://github.com/vitaly-t/pg-promise/wiki/Robust-Listeners

 ## Install